 Equipment: Computer or Mobile Device; Internet Access; Audio.
 Webcam optional.

 For Individuals: Credit Cards or Purchase Orders Accepted.

 For Departments, Campuses, and Districts: Credit Cards or Purchase Orders Accepted.

 Payable to Louis Educational Concepts, LLC, 400 South Zang Blvd., Ste.
 1425, Dallas, Texas 75208, (f) 214.943.9447

-P.O. must arrive on or before August 22, 2017 to finalize registration.
+P.O. must arrive on or before registration deadline to reserve your spot.